Restaurant in San Pedro del Pinatar, Spain

 How far ahead should I book Juan Mari?

 Book at least one to two weeks in advance for weekday visits; further ahead for weekends or summer, when the Mar Menor coast draws visitors.
-Juan Mari's Bib Gourmand status pulls a local crowd as well as tourists, and the dining room is not large.
+Juan Mari's Bib Gourmand status pulls a local crowd as well as tourists, the dining room is not large.
 Same-day availability is possible mid-week in quieter months, but do not rely on it.

 Is the tasting menu worth it at Juan Mari?

-The tasting menu sits alongside an à la carte that covers rice dishes, carpaccio of artichokes with crispy Iberian ham, and turbot with patatas a lo pobre.
+The tasting menu sits alongside an à la carte that covers rice dishes, carpaccio of artichokes with crispy Iberian ham, turbot with patatas a lo pobre.
 If you want to cover the range of the kitchen's regional focus in one sitting, the tasting menu is a reasonable choice.
 For a first visit, it is probably the cleaner option — but the à la carte is strong enough that returning for specific dishes makes sense.

 What are alternatives to Juan Mari in San Pedro del Pinatar?